-PTH 426 Moving from Praise to Praxis: Supporting Local Churches in their Role as Centers for Community Advocacy 2 hours
+PTH 426 Moving from Praise to Praxis: Supporting Local Churches in their Role as Centers for Community Advocacv 2 hours community advocates and social justice activists engage in effective change.

-This course aims to examine the role of congregants and local churches as centers of community advocacy.
-The course will explore how to apply integrative themes using social justice lenses across a range of settings where community advocates and social justice activists engage in effective change.
 Successful strategies to address issues of injustice across systems and levels by communities of faith will be examined.
 Group projects will be utilized to explore current challenges and advocacy needs through case applications.